sveawebpay/dotnet-integration/README.md

 Other payments(card, direct bank and payments from the *PayPage*) on the other hand are asynchronous.
 They will return an html form with formatted message to send from your store.

 The response is then returned to the return url you have specified in function *SetReturnUrl()*.
-The response may also be sent to the url specified with setCallbackUrl() in case the customer doesn't return to the store after the transaction has concluded at the bank/card payment page.
+The response may also be sent to the url specified with *SetCallbackUrl()* in case the customer doesn't return to the store after the transaction has concluded at the bank/card payment page.

 If you pass the xml response to an instance of SveaResponse, you will receive a formatted response object as well.